 General top lane tips

-Unlike support or jungle, in solo lane as a carry you need to know how to last hit.
-Perfect score is 100 CS per 10 minutes.
+Unlike support or jungle, in the solo lane as a carry, you need to know how to last hit.
+A perfect score is 100 CS per 10 minutes.
 Pro players, especially AD Carries, can have even more!
 For you - the goal is to have more CS than your lane counterpart.

-Sometimes you will win lane and gain advantage simply by CS-ing better than your opponent.
+Sometimes you will win lane and gain an advantage simply by CS-ing better than your opponent.